Outdoor Activities & Things to Do Near Me

 -Who says you have to picnic during the afternoon?
 Try a nighttime picnic with Tiki torches or candles.

--Pick up a hot (or cold meal) at a deli counter in the grocery store.
+-Pick up a hot (or cold meal) at a deli counter in the grocery store, or other great picnic foods.

 -Order a pizza or Chinese or other local fare.
 You can pick it up, or ask them to deliver it to you at the park.
 You’ll need to set up camp near an easily identifiable location like a building bandstand, but you’ll probably want to picnic near buildings anyway.
 You’ll be close to a garbage can and parking lot then.